onnx/models/models/image_classification/squeezenet/README.md

 # SqueezeNet
-SqueezeNet is a small CNN architecture which achieves AlexNet-level accuracy on ImageNet with 50x fewer parameters.
+SqueezeNet is a small CNN which achieves AlexNet level accuracy on ImageNet with 50x fewer parameters.
 SqueezeNet requires less communication across servers during distributed training, less bandwidth to export a new model from the cloud to an autonomous car and more feasible to deploy on FPGAs and other hardware with limited memory.

 ## Model
 Squeezenet 1.0 gives AlexNet level of accuracy with 50X fewer parameters.